Fisheries trade validators

-Southern bluefin tuna must be identified correctly to enter the market.
-Make sure you are familiar with different tuna species.
+SBT must be identified correctly to enter the market.
+Make sure you're familiar with different tuna species.

 Check catch and harvest details

-For all shipments of southern bluefin tuna, you must check the catch/harvest section of the CDS Catch monitoring form.
+For all shipments of SBT, you must check the catch/harvest section of the CDS catch monitoring form.

-View an example Catch monitoring form [PDF, 1.1 MB]
+View an example of the catch monitoring form [PDF, 1.1 MB]

-Check that details in the table 'Description of fish' are correct, including the:
+Check that the details in the 'Description of fish' table are correct, including the:

 - net weight of fish

 Make sure all whole SBT have CDS tags attached to them.
 A 'whole' fish includes fish that have had:

 - no processing (code RD on the form)